Welcome to my personal webspace

 About Me

 A computational social scientist by training, I study the dynamics of audience behavior on online platforms, and the effects they have on audiences at both, a macro, as well as a micro-level.
 I hold a Ph.D. from the Annenberg School for Communication of the University of Pennsylvania where I was advised by Dr. Sandra Gonzalez-Bailon.
-My research has appeared in international social science journals such as Journal of Communication, Political Communication, The International Journal of Press/Politics as well as interdisciplinary venues such as Scientific Reports, and Social Networks.
-I have also written about my research for popular media such as The Washington Post and The Indian Express, and my work has received international media coverage as well.
-To learn more, check out the Research section of this website.
+My research has appeared in reputed social science journals such as Journal of Communication, Political Communication, The International Journal of Press/Politics, Information, Communication and Society as well as interdisciplinary venues such as Scientific Reports, and Social Networks.
 For a full list of my publications, visit my Google Scholar page.

 My interest in the field of computational social science stems largely from my love for Isaac Asimov’s Foundation trilogy from a very young age.
 As a result, I generally tend to ponder ways in which large scale social phenomena can be usefully and formally modeled.